jeffyjkang/Android_Classes/README.md

 3. Add a button to the main screen
 4. Make the button's text "Create Contact"
 5. Add a scroll view with a linear layout child to the screen.
-6. Use the Add Missing Constraints option to make sure everything is properly constrained

 ### Create Listeners